ArikReuter/TopicGPT/README.md

 ## Example

-The following shoort example demonstrates how TopicGPT could be used on a real-world dataset.
+The following short example demonstrates how TopicGPT could be used on a real-world dataset.
 The Twenty Newsgroups corpus (https://scikit-learn.org/0.19/datasets/twenty_newsgroups.html) is used for this purpose.

 Further example-notebooks can be found under examples/ in the repository.